 How to navigate the website

-We have designed the website to be as easy as possible to use, and it is organised into eight main sections, apart from this Home Page.
+We have designed the website to be as easy as possible to use, and it is organised into seven main sections, apart from this Home Page.
 Each section begins with introductory paragraphs which provide an overview of the available content.
 Drop-down menus provide access routes into the sub-groupings of information within each section.
 Here you will find a varying range of reports, papers, maps and photographs.
 Wherever possible, buttons and hot-links are sited in the text to allow the reader to move readily to more detailed information and related topics within the website and to other websites.

 Rylstone Pond in the Autumn